-Mr. Amemiya previously served as an Investigator at the Japan Fair Trade Commission ("JFTC"), the competition authority in Japan.
-When he joined the organization in 2001 he was the first attorney to be hired under a special law offering legal expertise in JFTC's investigations and administrative hearings.
+Kei previously served at the Japan Fair Trade Commission, where he was the first lawyer hired under a special law offering legal advice in JFTC investigations and administrative hearings.

-Mr. Amemiya has been actively working as a Non Governmental Advisor ("NGA") for the International Competition Network ("ICN"), a forum for approximately 100 national competition agencies worldwide.
-Currently, as the only Japanese NGA to serve under a long-term commitment, he not only attends various ICN conferences and presents at numerous conferences, but also advises JFTC and ICN committees on major issues such as merger review and cartel investigation from the private counsel viewpoint.
+Kei is also active as a Non Governmental Advisor for the International Competition Network, a forum for approximately 130 national competition agencies worldwide.
+He regularly speaks at ICN conferences and advises JFTC and ICN committees on major issues, such as merger reviews and cartel investigations, from the private counsel viewpoint.

-Mr. Amemiya is a member of the Tokyo Bar Association and the Japan Federation of Bar Associations, as well as the American Bar Association, New York State Bar Association and International Bar Association.
-He is also a member of the Antimonopoly Department of the Tokyo Bar Association and of the Japan Competition Law Forum.
+Kei is a member of the Tokyo Bar Association and the Japan Federation of Bar Associations, as well as the American Bar Association, New York State Bar Association, and International Bar Association.
+He is also a member of the Antimonopoly Department of the Tokyo Bar Association and the managing director of the Japan Competition Law Forum.
 He is a bengoshi and graduated from the Legal Training and Research Institute of Japan in 1993.
 Kei is also a Special Professor of the Graduate School of Law, Hitotsubashi University, where he teaches competition law and policy.

 Chambers Asia Pacific has noted that Kei is “really quick to get to grips with his client’s situation.”
 He is also noted in Who’s Who Legal: Competition for providing “thought through and practical advice” to clients.Show More

 The Legal 500 Asia Pacific 2019